Find out more about our English curriculum and read our FAQs

 Introduction

-We’ve been working closely with curriculum partners, subject experts and teachers and have now released our new interactive English curriculum plan.
+We’ve been working closely with curriculum partners, subject experts and teachers and have released our interactive English curriculum plan.
+You can also download the plan to use offline to help with your planning.

 Our curriculum partners for English are: